Book Published on Gas Adsorption in Metal-Organic Frameworks

 Early chapters discuss the synthesis and characterization of MOFs, the thermodynamics of adsorption, diffusion processes, and the dynamics of adsorbent beds, as determined from breakthrough curves.
 Later chapters address the simulation of nanoporous materials and adsorption/diffusion, characterizing MOFs using a range of physical and chemical techniques, and their water stability, which is of fundamental importance in gas adsorption applications.
 The final three chapters cover the applications themselves, including gas storage, toxic gas filtration and removal, and gas separation.

-Gas Adsorption in Metal-Organic Frameworks: Fundamentals and Applications therefore provides a comprehensive overview of the synthesis, characterization, and gas adsorption applications of MOFs.
-It should appeal to any readers interested in the topic, including both chemists and chemical engineers, in academia or industry; but its coverage of the basics of gas adsorption by metal-organic frameworks, combined with discussion of the recent literature, should help new graduate students, in particular, gain an excellent grounding in the subject.
+Gas Adsorption in Metal-Organic Frameworks: Fundamentals and Applications provides a comprehensive overview of the synthesis, characterization, and gas adsorption applications of MOFs.
+It should appeal to any readers interested in the topic, including chemists, materials scientists and chemical engineers, in both academia or industry.
+However, its coverage of the basics of gas adsorption by metal-organic frameworks, combined with discussion of the recent literature, should help new graduate students, in particular, gain an excellent grounding in the subject.